Canon 550D Comparison Review

 The Canon EOS 550D (called Canon T2i in some regions) is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in February 2010 and is equipped with an APS-C sensor.
 It offers a resolution of 17.9 megapixel.

-The Canon 550D has a Camera Elo of 1581.
+Is the Canon 550D a good camera?
+The 550D has a Camera Elo of 1543.
 This rating puts the 550D below average of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the 550D also falls below average. – Well, the Canon 550D is more than 9 years old, and there have been many other good digital cameras released since 2010.
+In terms of its sensor size category (APS cameras), the 550D also ranks below average. – Well, the Canon 550D is more than 10 years old, and there have been many other good digital cameras released since 2010.

 |Digital single lens reflex|